PhoebeIvana/cloud20-uas/README.md

 ### 5. Add Resources

 #### Pod Configuration
-A pod is a logical grouping of hosts and primary storage that share the same Layer 2 switch and subnet.
+A logical collection of hosts and primary storage that are connected to the same Layer 2 switch and subnet is called a pod.

 ![Image](https://github.com/user-attachments/assets/f72e85b1-39ed-4467-a1be-9ac11d87704b)